jupegarnica/tepi/docs/syntax.md

 In the Interpolation `<%= %>` or `<% %>` you have access to any Deno API and the following variables:
 * request: The Request from the actual block.
-* meta: The metadata from the actual block. and the frontmatter global metadata.
+* meta: The metadata from the actual block.
 * response: The standard Response object from the fetch API from the actual request. (only available in the expected response, after the request)
 * body: The extracted body an alias of `await response.getBody()` (only available in the expected response, after the request)
 * [id]: the id of a block already run for example: `<%= login.body.jwt %>` or `<%= login.response.status %>`